MaxHorstmann/maxhorstmann.github.io/_posts/2017-05-22-ci-dotnetcore-lambda.md

 <!-- more -->

-### Let's write a AWS Lambda function in C#
+### Writing an AWS Lambda function in C#

-We'll start by creating a clean new .NET Core project (Lambda currently supports the 1.0 runtime):
+We'll start by creating a clean new .NET Core project.
+Lambda currently supports the 1.0 runtime:

 ```
 $ dotnet new classlib --framework netcoreapp1.0